Jungle Pam Hardy: All you kneed to know about the iconic drag racing beauty

 Though her time in drag racing lasted just four short years, Jungle Pam's name has remained iconic for nearly four decades.

-Because Jungle Pam Hardy was more than just a pretty in the world of 1970s drag racing.
-Known for her undeniable charisma and , Pam brought a unique flair to the track that captivated fans just as much as the roaring engines.
+Because Jungle Pam Hardy was more than just a pretty face in the world of 1970s drag racing.
+Known for her undeniable charisma and beauty, Pam brought a unique flair to the track that captivated fans just as much as the roaring engines.

 In a time when drag racing was all about raw talent and heart-pounding excitement, she embodied the era's spirit.
 She was there during the golden age of drag racing –when drivers actually drove their cars instead of computers.
 According to many, she brought beauty into drag racing in a way that has never been duplicated.

-Backing up the legendary Jungle Jim's race in her signature shorts and tank top, Pam thrilled us as much as the cars back then.
+Backing up the legendary Jungle Jim's race in her signature shorts and tank , Pam thrilled us as much as the cars back then.

 Road to stardom